MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/toastnotification-step6-add-hosted-controls-events-action-callsagent-supervisor-configurations.md

 ---
-title: "Add the hosted controls, events, and action calls to the agent and supervisor configurations"
+title: "Add the hosted controls, events, and action calls to the agent and supervisor configurations | MicrosoftDocs"
 description: "Learn how to add the hosted controls, events, action calls to the agent and supervisor configurations in Omni-channel Engagement Hub - Unified Service Desk."
 keywords: ""
 author: kabala123
 ms.author: kabala
 manager: shujoshi
 applies_to:
-ms.date: 11/21/2018
+ms.date: 1/29/2019
-ms.service:
+ms.service: dynamics-365-customerservice
 ms.topic: article
 ms.assetid: 39fa4483-8b31-4a42-99b3-1f46b62767d8
 ms.custom: